-For couples who found themselves recently isolated with their other halves and missing the romance of their pre-lockdown relationship, the South of France has the perfect remedy, in the name of a city called Toulouse.
+For couples who found themselves recently isolated from their other halves and missing the romance of their pre-lockdown relationship, the South of France has the perfect remedy, in the name of a city called Toulouse.

 Nicknamed ‘the pink city’ for its local brick that dresses the ‘façades’ with warming colours, from soft pinks to the most flamboyant oranges, Toulouse provides a romantic backdrop for couples on a getaway to reignite the spark and enjoy quality time together.
 With the local accent consistently voted the sexiest accent in France, it gives Paris a run for its money for being the city of love.
 What better place to plan a visit with restaurants now reopen with extended terraces and shops set to welcome visitors again, in time for France to begin talks to lift border restrictions from June 15th.

-Brimming with numerous gourmet, yet affordable restaurants and offering a whole host of cultural attractions, Toulouse offers an endless list of fun, dynamic dates options.
-Couples in search for some relaxed quality time together will also enjoy strolling hand in hand along the medieval streets in the old neighbourhood towards the romantic views of the river Garonne while watching the sunset and admiring the Pont Neuf, the Hôtel-Dieu Saint-Jacques, the Dome of La Grave.
-And if you are tired, enjoy a relaxing cycle through the city and along with the Unesco World Heritage site Canal du Midi’s towpaths with VélÔ Toulouse, a self-service bike scheme.
+Brimming with numerous gourmet, yet affordable restaurants and offering a whole host of cultural attractions, Toulouse offers an endless list of fun, dynamic date options.
+Couples in search of some relaxed quality time together will also enjoy strolling hand in hand along the medieval streets in the old neighbourhood towards the romantic views of the river Garonne while watching the sunset and admiring the Pont Neuf, the Hôtel-Dieu Saint-Jacques, the Dome of La Grave.
+And if you are tired, enjoy a relaxing cycle through the city along with the Unesco World Heritage site Canal du Midi’s towpaths with VélÔ Toulouse, a self-service bike scheme.

 Top sights in Toulouse